Yan-1999/Mancala-Defence/readme.md

 The *cells* are divided into two categories: *Favourite Cells* (shown as Fav.
 Cell above) and *Vulnerable Cells* (shown as Vul.
 Cell above). *Base* is a special *favourite cell*, while *enemy spawning point* is **not** a *cell*, as player cannot place *units* on it.

-Units on *vul. cells* will decrease attack damage, but units on *fav. cells* stay unaffected.

 ### Overloading and Exhaustion

 *Cell* will be *overloaded* when too many *units* are placed on it.
 After some time (determined by how many *units* are placed on it) it will become *exhausted*.
 All the *units* on it are all disabled (will no attack) unless they are moved to other *cells* (might by *Mancala* move).
 The *cell* will stay *exhausted* unless *unit* on it is cleared out. *Base* can **neither** be *overloaded* **nor** be *exhausted*.